Panzerschrek/U-00DC-Sprache-site/_posts/2023-11-02-reference-checking-refactoring.md

 First char - index of function param from "0" up to "9".
 Second char - "_" for reference of reference param itself or letters from "a" up to "z" for inner references of the param type.

-For the returned references an array of `[ char8, 2 ]` is expected - for describing param references, which are returned.
+For the returned references an array of `[ char8, 2 ]` elements is expected - for describing param references, which are returned.
 For the returned inner references a tuple of `[ char8, 2 ]` arrays is expected - for describing param references, which are returned for each inner reference tag of returned type.

 Such new notation has absolute flexibility - it maps almost 1 to 1 to internal compiler structures for reference notation.